robocomp/robocomp-examples/getting-started/python/Client and Server Structure/README.md

 ## The Internet Communications Engine(ICE)
 - Robocomp uses The Internet Communications Engine(ICE) which helps the components written in different languages communicate.
 - Ice is an object-oriented middleware platform.
-Which helps programs written in different language communicate by creating servers and clients.
+Which helps programs communicate by creating servers and clients.
 To know more about ICE you can read the ICE [documentation](https://doc.zeroc.com/ice/3.7/ice-overview/ice-architecture).

 ## Servers & Clients
 - An application will act as a server if it transmits some kind of information.